Runner’s Knee Treatment Thebarton

 Patellofemoral Pain Syndrome or Chondromalacia Patella

-- Do you feel knee pain while participating in sport or running activities?
+- Do you experience knee pain during running or sporting activities?

-- Reduced muscle support around the hips, glutes, and inner thigh region
+- Limited strength through the hips, buttocks, and inner thigh muscles

 - Muscle tightness affecting the outer thigh, hamstrings, and calf region